joel-janser/CPP-ENGINE/README.md

 The idea is to create a complete ecosystem for building low-energy-use applications, for products which do not have much RAM, hard-drive space, processor power, etc. Like colored paper ink display (3-color, grayscale, more colors), which do not need a fast processor, because the refresh rate of the screen is much lower than on other displays.
 This means that the time for painting a frame is around 1 second.

-There is unfortunately (not yet) a standard for 2D rendering in C++.
+There is unfortunately (not yet) a standard for 2D rendering in C++, so the renderer will use SDL to render the graphics.

 To create user interfaces for industry machines, low-power-products, etc. normally requires programming skills and much time.
 The designer application, like the Resource Manger, has the environment to build JSON-files with a visual editor.